Your gift card purchases are paying the rent for some small business owners

 “We came up with this gift card program, which is almost like a loan program from our customers which allows them to spend money with us now, spend it later,” Neely said.

 Kaitlyn Bentley owns True40 Fitness in the Battery.
-She has had to entirely shut down and said some of her clients have still supported her through this time of uncertainty.
+She has had to entirely shut down and said some of her clients have still supported her through uncertain times.

 “We suspended all of our clients’ memberships, and I had probably about 20 people message me and say, ‘don’t suspend my membership, I want to keep supporting you in this time even if I can’t be there’.
 And that’s amazing.
 I’ve been in tears over it for the past week,” Bentley said.

-Several gift cards have already been purchased since the program launched on Friday.
+Several gift cards have already been purchased since the program launched last Friday.
 If you’re interested in donating, click here.
-If you can’t donate, business owners encourage you to support them in other ways, like sharing their social media pages or leaving them an online review.
+If you can’t donate, business owners encourage you to support them in other ways, like sharing their social media pages or leaving them a review online.

 LATEST POSTS